Irish Castles: Where History and Paranormal Activity Combine

 Initially a Butler tower-house, Shankill Castle was rebuilt in 1708 as a Queen Anne house.
 The castle and surrounding gardens are open to visitors and tours of the grounds are regularly provided for the public.
 The castle was purchased by Elizabeth and Geoffrey Cope in 1991 and their daughter Sybil has recounted her experience with paranormal activities during the time she lived there.

-Shankill Castle was built in the early 18th century by the Aylward family and their vault lies in the graveyard in the grounds.
+Shankill Castle was built in the early 18th century by the Aylward family and their vault lies in the graveyard on the grounds.
 “In the 1700s Peter Aylward’s body was placed in the vault but his remains were stolen and never found.
 The legend goes that he was never properly laid to rest and his ghost now roams the upstairs corridor because it is never at peace”, Sybil explains.

-Another well-known incident also occurred in the 1990s when a Vogue photographer was working on a photo shoot at the castle, particularly in the Blue Room, however he was not able to stay in the room long, explaining that “he didn’t go into the room as he didn’t want to disturb the old lady in the rocking chair.
+Another well-known incident also occurred in the 1990s when a Vogue photographer was working on a photo shoot at the castle, particularly in the Blue Room, however, he was not able to stay in the room long, explaining that “he didn’t go into the room as he didn’t want to disturb the old lady in the rocking chair.
 My mother was stunned because there was no old woman.
 He was convinced it was a real person and described the woman who fit the description of my grandmother.
 She had passed away only a few months previously and had slept in the room.”

 Built in 1625, Huntington Castle is known to have survived a tumultuous past full of invasions and rebellions.
 Naturally, the castle comes with its own repertoire of paranormal activity and ghost stories.
-One particularly gruesome event has left its mark to this day after nine local rebels were captured by the North Cork militia in 1798 and hanged them from the Castle’s avenue trees.
+One particularly gruesome event has left its mark to this day after nine local rebels were captured by the North Cork militia in 1798 and hanged from the Castle’s avenue trees.

 The land on which the castle was built was originally the site of a 12th-century abbey, so it said that sightings of monks have been reported on the grounds.
 There have also been sightings of soldiers in the attic and the Bishop of Limerick’s ghost is said to haunt one of the castle’s main rooms as well.